marian42/wavefunctioncollapse/README.md

 # Wave Function Collapse

-An infinite, procedurally generated city, assembled out of blocks using the Wave Function Collapse algorithm.
+An infinite, procedurally generated city, assembled out of blocks using the Wave Function Collapse algorithm with backtracking.
 Currently, there is no gameplay, you can only walk around and look at the scenery.

-Controls: WASD for walking, Shift to run, Ctrl to jetpack.
+Keyboard Controls: WASD for walking, Space to jump, Shift to run, Ctrl to jetpack.
+XBOX Controls: Left Stick for walking, right stick for looking around, A to jump, LB to run, RB to jetpack

+Flight mode: Use M to toggle between flight mode and normal mode.
+In flight mode, you fly across the world, without any controls.

 Read more about the WFC algorithm [here](https://github.com/mxgmn/WaveFunctionCollapse).